 Skip to Content

-We loved Santa Fe pretty much the moment we rolled in to town, and I imagine that’s how most people react.
+We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 The Old Town is a historic district where local people live and work —rather than one that seems frozen in time for tourists.
 This gives it liveliness and relevancy as well as an ample amount of charm.